yukondude/Twempest/README.md

 # Sample Twempest configuration file.
 See https://github.com/yukondude/Twempest
 # for details.
 Save this to ~/.twempest/twempest.config as the default
 # configuration whenever twempest is run, or save it somewhere convenient as
-# twempest.config and reference it via the -c/--config-path command-line switch
+# twempest.config and reference it via the -c/--config-path command-line switch.
-# option.

 [twempest]
 # Most twempest long-form command-line switches may be used here (excluding the